RobertTheGr8t/Robert-Modded-Server/README.md

 # Robert-Modded-Server

-1 - Start by <a href="https://store.steampowered.com/app/1281930/tModLoader/"> Downloading TModLoader </a>
+1 - Start by buying [Terraria](https://www.allkeyshop.com/blog/buy-terraria-cd-key-compare-prices/) if you haven't and then <a href="https://store.steampowered.com/app/1281930/tModLoader/"> Downloading TModLoader </a>

 2 - <a href="https://github.com/DieCommiter/Robert-Modded-Server/releases">Download</a> the Latest Server Pack from release